-President Trump doubles down in attacks against 'the squad' of congresswomen
+US President Donald Trump doubles down in attacks against 'the squad' of congresswomen

-President Trump has doubled down in his online attacks against "the squad" of four democratic congresswomen, claiming they should be apologising to him after his message was widely condemned as racist.
+US President Donald Trump has doubled down in his online attacks against "the squad" of four democratic congresswomen, claiming they should be apologising to him after his message was widely condemned as racist.

 "When will the Radical Left Congresswomen apologise to our Country, the people of Israel and even to the Office of the President, for the foul language they have used, and the terrible things they have said," Trump tweeted on Monday.